tgbot-collection/ytdlbot/README.md

 ### 4.2 VIP mode

-You'll have to start MySQL and redis to support VIP mode.
+You'll have to start MySQL and redis to support VIP mode, subscription and settings.

 ```
 docker-compose up -d mysql redis ytdl